paginas-secretas/docs/usecases.md

 ## 003 - View shared contacts list

 This use case allows viewers to open a contacts list and use them.
-To execute this use case, the viewer will need the contacts list link and the public key to decrypt it, which must be shared by the user.
+To execute this use case, the viewer will need the contacts list link and the private key (asymmetric) to decrypt it.

 Viewers differ from users in the sense that these can only read the contacts list.

 **Inputs**:

 - 1x shared contacts list URL
-- 1x public key
+- 1x private key

 **Outputs**: